moritzebeling/kirby-svelte-kit/README.md

 ## Roadmap

 - SCSS
+- Global API endpoint configuration for the frontend
+- Endpoint status code for errors
 - Is there a way to directly preview content changes before deploying them?
 Maybe with Netlify preview builds?
-Or maybe there is a copy of the complete website in the admin as well, that doesn’t to server side rendering but works like a SPA and fetches fresh content everytime you open it.
+Or maybe there is a copy of the complete website on the admin server as well, that doesn’t do server side rendering but works like a SPA and fetches fresh content everytime you look at it.
 Maybe redirect empty `{template}.php` to the corresponding page on the frontend?
-- Endpoint status code for errors
-- `sitemap.xmp`
+- `sitemap.xml`
-- Global API endpoint configuration for the frontend